 A golf simulator is a system that takes your golf swing and impact with the ball, derives a set of data parameters, and displays your ball flight virtually.
-A launch monitor is the primary component of most golf simulators because it is what takes the measurements.
+A launch monitor is the primary component of most golf simulators because it’s what takes the measurements.

 Unlike launch monitors, golf simulators are mostly suited for indoor use, although certain setups can be used outdoors.
-With advances in technology, software has been able to provide photo-realistic graphics that can come close to feeling like real life.
+With advances in technology, software has been able to provide photo-realistic graphics that comes close to feeling like real life.